 Marlo – Blogger Heather Armstrong has a daughter named Marlo.
 So does comedian Rob Corddry.
 The original Marlo, Marlo Thomas, was born Margaret.
 Marlo was a childhood nickname that stuck.
 This name is catching on, but the surname spellings are far more popular.

 Rio – Duran Duran sang “her name is Rio and she dances on the sand” back in 1982.
 It’s the Spanish word for river.
 Just like River makes for a nicely gender neutral nature name, Rio works for a son or a daughter.

 Valo – This one is almost certainly on the map thanks to name blogs.
 The Finnish word for light, Valo brings to mind the words valor and valiant.
 It’s a cheerful possibility for either gender.

 Nature names and place names headline this category.
 Borrowing from the dictionary and the atlas surfaces some intriguing options.

 Doe – Doe can be short for Dorothy, or any name starting with Do.
 A doe is a female deer, too, which puts Doe in the company of Bear, Wolf, Fox, Lion, Hawk, and all of those bird names for girls.

 Meadow – This gentle nature name was worn by television mobster Tony Soprano’s daughter a few years back.
 It continues to be a possibility for for parents seeking a feminine but frills-free choice.

 Shiloh – A Neil Diamond song, a fictional dog, and a Civil War battlefield = a stylish name for either gender.
-Thanks to the Jolie-Pitt crew, it is certainly wearable in 2014.
+Thanks to the Jolie-Pitt crew, it is certainly wearable.

 Sparrow – Bird names are a big category today, and Sparrow has seen some use for girls as well as boys.